 What to do if you need to take emergency action to protect a child

 On very rare occasions, it may be necessary to act quickly, for example, to protect a child from a drunken or violent parent.
 In these circumstances, it would be appropriate to discuss this with Nicky Thompson, or person in charge immediately who should telephone the police.

-In an unlikely event that a child is brought to the setting with serious injuries, it would be appropriate to discuss this with Nicky Thompson, Ellie Thompson or Rebecca Brett, or person in charge immediately who should telephone for an ambulance.
+In an unlikely event that a child is brought to the setting with serious injuries, it would be appropriate to discuss this with Nicky Thompson, Ellie Thompson or Grace Murphy, or person in charge immediately who should telephone for an ambulance.

 However, it is important to remember that these types of scenarios are very unlikely to happen.

 What support is available to you?

 Any member of the team affected by issues arising from concerns for children’s welfare or safety can seek support from their Designated Person for Child protection.
 In addition, regular supervision is provided for all staff on a half termly basis.